adi611/scout/README.md

 ## Working

-You can search through Google as well as Stackoverflow from the terminal itself and open the required search result from the terminal in an a new browser window.
+You can search through Google as well as Stackoverflow from the terminal itself and open the required search result from the terminal in a new browser window.
 You will also have the option to save/bookmark any result for future reference.
-The user has options to load the saved results and modify/delete them as well as open the required links from the saved results from the terminal itself
+The user has options to load the saved results and modify/delete them as well as open the required links from the saved results from the terminal itself.

 ## Pre-requisites

-Register a Google Search API Key at: https://rapidapi.com/apigeek/api/google-search3/
+Register a Google Search API Key [here](https://rapidapi.com/apigeek/api/google-search3/)
 (No API Key required for Stackoverflow)

 ## Recommended

 It is highly recommended that you use PostgreSQL database to unlock all the capabilities of scout.
-The database may be on localhost or provided by IaaS providers like AWS (AWS RDS).
+The database may be on localhost or provided by Cloud providers like AWS (AWS RDS).
 Cloud-based host for database (like AWS RDS) will ensure that your saved/bookmarked results will be in sync across all your devices.

 ## Usage